 - Drafting: With exception to Unit 1, you are expected to compose three drafts per essay.
 Although I will read drafts of your written work, I will not comment on all of them.
 For example, I never comment on first drafts.
 First draft deadlines are for your benefit.
-We'll talk about what constitutes a first draft later this week. - Written Feedback: This course emphasizes peer reviews, and numerous submissions to Pearson Education's Tutor Services (MyWritingLab) with whom I am collaborating (Units 2 and 3).
-For example, I will read your 2nd draft essay in Units 2 and 3, and provide global feedback.
+We'll talk about what constitutes a first draft later this week. - Written Feedback: This course emphasizes peer reviews and learning how to find information on your own to correct your own mistakes.
+For example, I will read your 2nd draft essays and provide global feedback.
 So will your peers.
-For nitty-gritty line-edits and comments concerning word choice, transitions, and grammar/mechanics you are required to rely upon Pearson Tutor Services (MyWritingLab).
-In part, this is what your access card pays for. - Pointer: Read my feedback.
+For nitty-gritty line-edits and comments concerning word choice, transitions, and grammar/mechanics you are required to rely upon your textbook's online handbook (found at http://wwnorton.com/college/english/write/fieldguide/handbook.asp) to look up rules.
+I select errors in each essay for you to work on fixing, which you must in turn look up and learn. - Pointer: Read my feedback.
 Often, I ask students to do XYZ before they can submit a final draft.
 Your portfolio will receive a "0" if you do not follow feedback instructions. - The Sting: Feedback stings.
 I know, and I apologize beforehand.
 Please don't mistake my written feedback for the type of person I think you are; what I say does not reflect how I feel about you as an individual!
 It's also not meant to invoke frustration, so please, make an appointment so we can chat if that's how you wind up feeling.